DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-pokemon-go-catches-all-your-data.markdown

 ## A Pokémon fan's dream game
 Pokémon GO, available in [Apple's App Store](https://itunes.apple.com/us/app/pokemon-go/id1094591345?mt=8) and [Google's Play Store](https://play.google.com/store/apps/details?id=com.nianticlabs.pokemongo&hl=en), is an augmented-reality game that lets users be part of a world full of Pokémon ready to be caught.
 Using the phone's camera and GPS, Pokémon are distributed in the user's vicinity.
 Hints are displayed to give the user a notion of where to find Pokémon.
 To give you an idea of what this means for your average Pokémon fan: it's crazy.
 We've already heard stories of people going into bars just to catch Pokémon (no drinking involved (!)), others [finding corpses](http://arstechnica.com/gaming/2016/07/gamer-stumbles-onto-dead-body-while-testing-pokemon-gos-gps-fueled-features/).
-This is pretty much every Pokémon fan's dream game: a game that fuzzes the boundaies between fantasy and reality and lets users be part of an ever changing semi-real world full of Pokémon.
+This is pretty much every Pokémon fan's dream game: a game that fuzzes the boundaries between fantasy and reality and lets users be part of an ever changing semi-real world full of Pokémon.

 No wonder the explosion in social media.
 And among the many eyes looking at Pokémon GO [some](http://adamreeve.tumblr.com/post/147120922009/pokemon-go-is-a-huge-security-risk) were keen enough to notice users were giving full access to their Google accounts!